 Mentally, when people self-harm, they are directly affecting their self-esteem and self-image.
 Their behaviors make it difficult for them to appreciate and value their own self-worth, which can lead to continual and repeated self-harming behaviors.
 Emotionally, the shame and guilt that surrounds self-harm in adults can serve as a vicious cycle that keeps these behaviors going.

-Self-harm abuse in adults is an extremely painful behavioral challenge to experience.
+Self-harm is an extremely painful behavioral challenge to experience.
 Now that we know the answer to, “what is self-harm abuse in adults?”, it is imperative to determine why it is occurring.
 It may be a mental health condition that is contributing to the self-harming behaviors, which requires its own treatment.
-In most cases, self-harm can be addressed through cognitive behavioral therapy, dialectical behavioral therapy, and/or mindfulness-based therapies, as can associated mental illnesses.
+In most cases, self-harm can be addressed through cognitive behavioral therapy, dialectical behavioral therapy, and/or mindfulness-based therapies.

-At Neuroscience Research Institute, our team is both experienced and compassionate when it comes to treating self-harm abuse in adults.
-If you or someone you love is struggling with this behavioral issue, call us right now or visit our website to learn more about our program options.
+At Neuroscience Research Institute, our team is both experienced and compassionate when it comes to treating self-harm.
+If you or someone you love is struggling with this behavioral issue, contact us right now by calling or visiting our website to learn more about our programming options.